 • Lunch with the Department’s Advisory Board during the annual fall meeting.

 • Opportunities to compete for attractive internship positions in business and economics, as well as an internship workshop and panel discussion to learn from senior Econ Scholars.

 • Opportunities to request funding for career-related training, including unpaid internships, Wall Street Training, and conference expenses.

 • A trip to Chicago to meet with executives in a variety of firms and industries.

 • Priority hiring for our Undergraduate Assistantship Program, a paid position to provide tutoring to students struggling in Econ 201 and Econ 202, and our Social Media Assistant.

 As the number of economics majors at MSU continues to grow much more quickly than the number of faculty, the Econ Scholars program provides a means for us to continue to give special attention and opportunities for enrichment that will help our most gifted and hard-working students realize their full potential.

-Econ Scholars visit the Chicago Fed in November 2016, hosted by MSU alumni Peg Koenigs, Michelle Orlando, and Katerina Powers.
+Econ Scholars visit the Chicago Fed in November 2017, hosted by MSU Advisory Board member Peg Koenigs.